read 4 mts

 One approach for prolonging the life of these devices is to increase the amount of computation at each node, such as by adding signal processing at the nodes, in order to reduce the number of bits that need to be communicated.
 Similarly, in distributed computing frameworks such as MapReduce, one can increase the computation load of the Map functions in order to reduce the communication overhead.

-Prof. Ashwin Ganesan’s research focus is to investigate the fundamental limits to the performance that is achievable with some given amount of resources.
+Consider the following fundamental problem in networking: what are fundamental limits to the performance that is achievable with some given amount of resources?
 More specifically, if each node in the network has information about only its local neighborhood, then what are the limits to performance?
 Given that each link in a wireless network has a certain minimum-bandwidth quality-of-service requirement, is it possible to determine in a distributed fashion whether the given set of flow rates is feasible?

 If you would like to collaborate with us or join our doctoral program, feel free to contact us on LinkedIn.

-- Conduct research in all areas of networking, including wireless networks, sensor networks, interconnection networks, and IoT
+- Conduct research in all areas of networking, including wireless networks, sensor networks, mobile computing, interconnection networks, and IoT

 - Investigate the design and performance of distributed algorithms and resource allocation and scheduling algorithms